Gender equality: Harmful traditional practices

-FGM in Africa, Iraqi Kurdistan and Yemen, as of 2015 (map of Africa).
+FGM in Africa and Asia, as of 2024 (map of Africa).

 "Harmful traditional practices" refer to forms of violence which are committed in certain communities often enough to become cultural practice, and accepted for that reason.
 Young women are the main victims of such acts, although men can also be affected.
 They occur in an environment where women and girls have unequal rights and opportunities.

 These practices include, according to the Office of the United Nations High Commissioner for Human Rights: